xsf/xmpp.org/content/about/technology-overview.md

 ---
 Title: An Overview of XMPP
 Url: about/technology-overview
-Save_as: about/technology-overview.html
-Parent_id: about
-Top_menu_show: false
-Top_Menu_order: -1
-Dropdown_menu_show: false
-Footer_show: false
-Sidebar_menu_show: true
-Inherit_sidebar: about
-Content_layout: multiple-columns
+aliases:
+    - "/about/technology-overview.html"
 ---

 XMPP is the Extensible Messaging and Presence Protocol, a set of open technologies for instant messaging, presence, multi-party chat, voice and video calls, collaboration, lightweight middleware, content syndication, and generalized routing of XML data.

 XMPP was originally developed in the Jabber open-source community to provide an open, decentralized alternative to the closed instant messaging services at that time.
 XMPP offers several key advantages over such services:

-- ** Open** — the XMPP protocols are free, open, public, and easily understandable; in addition, multiple implementations exist in the form clients, servers, server components, and code libraries.
+- **Open** — the XMPP protocols are free, open, public, and easily understandable; in addition, multiple implementations exist in the form clients, servers, server components, and code libraries.

 - **Standard** — the [Internet Engineering Task Force (IETF)](http://www.ietf.org/) has formalized the core XML streaming protocols as an approved instant messaging and presence technology.
 The XMPP specifications were published as [RFC 3920](/rfcs/rfc3920.html) and [RFC 3921](/rfcs/rfc3921.html) in 2004, and the XMPP Standards Foundation continues to publish many [XMPP Extension Protocols](/extensions/).
 In 2011 the core RFCs were revised, resulting in the most up-to-date specifications ([RFC 6120](/rfcs/rfc6120.html), [RFC 6121](/rfcs/rfc6121.html), and [RFC 7622](/rfcs/rfc7622.html)).